stephengold/Acorus/README.md

 ## How to add Acorus to an existing project

+The Acorus library depends on:
++ the standard "jme3-desktop" library and
++ [the Heart Library][heart].

-Acorus comes pre-built as a single library that depends on [the Heart Library][heart], which in turn depends on the standard "jme3-core" library from jMonkeyEngine.
+These libraries depend in turn on the standard "jme3-core" library.
 Adding Acorus to an existing [jMonkeyEngine][jme] project should be a simple matter of adding these libraries to the classpath.